ENG5220-RTEP-Team-ARGUS/ARGUS/README.md

 - `GRIP -60`
 - `HOME`

-Full demo behavior:
+Live-test controls:
+- `a`: arm guardian enforcement when current reading is safe
+- `d`: disarm and return to setup mode
-- starts in a safe pre-arm observation state
+- `r`: acknowledge a frozen state and let the guardian recover
-- waits for a safe scene before arm/start
-- uses `a`, `r`, or the physical button as continue input
-- freezes immediately on marker loss
-- requires safe-again plus operator continue to recover
-- resumes only through the guardian/interlock path

-Window control:
+- `q`: quit

+Full-demo controls:
 - `a`: continue
 - `r`: continue
 - `q`: quit

-### Live-test controls
-When `--live-test` is running:
-- `a`: arm guardian enforcement when the current reading is safe
-- `d`: disarm and return to setup mode
-- `r`: acknowledge a frozen state and let the guardian recover normally
-- `q`: quit
-- `Ctrl+C`: terminal stop fallback

-System starts in `DISARMED` mode by default.

-### Physical button module
+Physical button behavior:
-The wired operator button is a single active-low acknowledge input:
-- BCM `GPIO24`, physical pin `18`
-- one side of the button to GPIO24
-- the other side to GND
-- software debounce enabled in the module

-Event contract:
-- `ACK_REQUEST`: debounced press edge from the physical button

-Behavior:
 - in live mode, the button routes through the guardian/interlock acknowledgement path
-- in full demo, the same `ACK_REQUEST` is treated as `continue`
+- in full demo, the same `ACK_REQUEST` acts as `continue`
-- before full-demo arm, `continue` means `arm/start`
+- before arm, `continue` means `arm/start`
-- after a freeze, `continue` means `acknowledge and resume` once the scene is safe again
+- after a freeze, `continue` means `acknowledge and resume`

 GPIO overrides:
 - `ARGUS_BUTTON_ACK_GPIO` defaults to `24`